jleeh/chainlink-terraform/README.md

 `terraform apply -var 'region=eu-west-1'`

+## Updating

+Any further updates to this repository can be applied to your own AWS account by re-running `terraform apply`.

+**Important:** If you're applying changes and notice that the `aws_instance` is being recreated, this will cause you to loose all your data.
+If this is shown, backup your `/root/.chainlink` folder on the instance and copy it to the new one.

+## Deleting

+To destroy the Chainlink EC2 instance and all subsequent resources, run:

+`terraform destroy`

 ## Viewing Logs

 If you browse to CloudWatch in the AWS console and click "Logs", you should then see a `chainlink-tf` group with logs